automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Duriavenator.md

 # Duriavenator
-## Description: Yet another theropod that was once assigned to Megalosaurus.
+## Yet another theropod that was once assigned to Megalosaurus.